 In June 2003, we entered into a consulting agreement with Breaux Castleman for consulting services related to FDA approval of MelaFind®, administrative matters, financial reporting, and our business and financial strategy.
 Under this agreement, Mr. Castleman receives compensation for each month of services rendered.
 During 2003, Mr. Castleman was paid at the rate of \$8,000 for each month of services rendered and thereafter from 2004 onward he has been paid at the rate of \$2,000 for each month of services rendered.
-We made payments pursuant to this consulting agreement of \$99,000 in 2008, \$24,000 in 2009 and \$24,000 in 2010.
-Our consulting agreement with Mr. Castleman is terminable by either party on 30 days' written notice.
+We made payments pursuant to this consulting agreement of \$24,000 in each of 2009, 2010 and 2011.
+Our consulting agreement with Mr. Castleman was terminated on December 31, 2011.